ljraven/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ### Step 3 - Set up GitHub Actions

+1. Create the config file for your continuous integration pipeline:
+    - Create a folder calld ".github" at the root of the repository.
+    - Inside there, create a "workflows" folder.
-1. Create the config file for your continuous integration pipeline.
-This should be created in .github/workflows and you can name it whatever you like, although it needs to have a .yml extension, e.g. continuous-integration-workflow.yml.
+    - Inside there create a file: you can name it whatever you like, although it needs to have a .yml extension, e.g. continuous-integration-workflow.yml.
 2. Implement a basic workflow:
 ```
 name: Continuous Integration